Runtime tracing in Visual LANSA

 - Setting tracing on the server side will cause trace files to be generated on the server ONLY.

 This parameter specifies the level of trace.
-Valid values are 0 to 4, where 0 provides the lowest level of detail and 4 the highest level of detail.
-This should not be changed unless requested by your Product Vendor.
+Valid values are 0 to 9, where 0 provides the lowest level of detail and 9 the highest level of detail.
+This parameter does not need to be set unless requested by your Product Vendor.

 This parameter specifies the maximum number of lines in the trace file.
 The maximum number is 999,999,999.